-- It's likely you'll need to attend appointments on your own as hospitals are restricting visitors.
+- You may need to attend appointments on your own if hospitals are restricting visitors.

 Before the coronavirus… Baby shower with 18 friends, a quiz to make you snort with laughter and a table bursting with tea and cake.

-Now… Depending on where you live, socialising in person with small groups is now possible.
+Now… You may prefer not to socialise with lots of people at the moment – or, depending on restrictions, might not be able to.
 But you've still got Zoom/Google Hangouts so don’t miss out.
-Fun and social contact is needed more than ever at the moment so your friends will love to come along.
+Fun and social contact is needed more than ever at the moment so your friends will love to come along (virtually).

 Before the coronavirus… Telling friends that you’re pregnant in person.

 Now… Time to get creative.
 Make a video announcing your news on YouTube.
 Set up a group Zoom for a surprise announcement in front of all of your friends together.
 Or go old school and send postcards in the post.
-You’ll cheer up a lot of people’s self-isolation.
+You’ll cheer up a lot of people.

 Before the coronavirus… NCT courses where you’d bond with other mums-to-be and their bumps.